opnfv/apex/docs/release/installation/virtual.rst

     - 1 undercloud VM

-    - The option of 3 control and 2 or more compute VMs (HA Deploy / default) or 1 control and 1 or more compute VM (Non-HA deploy / pass -n)
+    - The option of 3 control and 2 or more compute VMs (HA Deploy / default) or 1 control and 0 or more compute VMs (Non-HA deploy)

     - 1-5 networks: provisioning, private tenant networking, external, storage and internal API.
 The API, storage and tenant networking networks can be